 Always wear your seatbelt, and if you're renting or purchasing a new vehicle, try to seek out one with side-impact airbags.
 It should become a reflexive movement to reach for your seatbelt anytime you sit in an automobile.
 Furthermore, you should encourage others to do so as well.
 If you're driving, don't put the car in gear until all of your passengers' seatbelts are securely fastened.

 Seatbelts, airbags and helmets can all help prevent or at least lessen the damage of concussion.
 It's also important for those who are susceptible to falling to wear footwear with good traction to minimize the risk of slipping.
 And it's also important to keep a clean, clutter-free house to decrease the chances of tripping and hitting your head.
 The best preventative practice, however, is simply to use your head.
 If you're well-rested and alert at all times, you'll be more aware of your surroundings, and less likely to fall victim to a concussion-inducing accident [source: Mayo Clinic].

-If you're interested in learning more about concussions, take a look at the links on the next page.
+If you're interested in learning more about concussions, take a look at the links below.

 - Baird, Daniel.
 "Preventing Concussions."
 U of T Magazine.
 Winter 2011.
 (Dec.
 21, 2011) http://www.magazine.utoronto.ca/leading-edge/preventing-concussions-dr-charles-tator-interview/